Theseus and the Minotaur (video game)

 Theseus and the Minotaur is a 1982 video game published by TSR for the Apple II.

 Gameplay

-Theseus and the Minotaur is a hi-res 3D maze game in which the object is to find the princess Ariadne and lead her to the maze entrance.
+Theseus and the Minotaur is game in which the player must search for princess Ariadne in a maze and bring her out.

 Reception

 Chris Smith reviewed Theseus and the Minotaur in The Space Gamer No. 57.
 Smith commented that "Overall, this is a good game.
 The maze is different every time, though I can find no real difference between a complexity 1 and a complexity 100 game (they give you a choice at the beginning of each game).
 If the mental challenge of finding the secret doors and mapping out the labyrinth despite the halls of mirrors appeals to you, then I recommend this game."